manishpatel005/tinysearch/README.md

 Semantic Search Engine using BERT embeddings
 This is a project done as a part of CSCE 636 (Neural Networks).

-Existing search engines use keyword matching ortf-idf based matching to map the query to the web-documentsand rank them.
+Existing search engines use keyword matching or tf-idf based matching to map the query to the web-documentsand rank them.
 They also consider other factors such as pagerank, hubs-and-authority scores, knowledge graphs to make theresults more meaningful.
 However, the existing search enginesfail to capture the meaning of query when it becomes largeand complex.
 BERT, introduced by Google in 2018, providesembeddings for words as well as sentences.
 In this project, Ihave developed a semantics-oriented search engine using neuralnetworks and BERT embeddings that can search for query andrank the documents in the order of the most meaningful to least-meaningful.
 The results shows improvement over one existingsearch engine for complex queries for given set of documents.

 Install Dependencies: